-At last year’s CES, Cleo Robotics was showing prototypes of a palm-sized drone with a design unlike anything we’d ever seen.
-Shaped like a donut, the Cleo drone is essentially a ducted fan, with a pair of completely enclosed propellers (one on top of the other) and then a camera, battery, and electronics housed inside the shell.
-It’s compact (95 mm in diameter, 33 mm thick, 90 grams), elegant, and inherently safe, since the nasty spinny bits are all tucked away.
+At last year’s CES, Cleo Robotics was showing prototypes of a palm-size drone with a design unlike anything we’d ever seen.
+Shaped like a doughnut, the Cleo drone is essentially a ducted fan, with a pair of completely enclosed propellers (one on top of the other) and then a camera, battery, and electronics housed inside the shell.
+It’s compact (95 millimeters in diameter, 33-mm thick, 90 grams), elegant, and inherently safe, since the nasty spinny bits are all tucked away.
 With fewer motors than conventional quadrotors, it promises to be more efficient as well, and quite possibly cheaper.
 But if you look closely at the picture, you’ll probably end up with the same question that I did:

 How the heck does the Cleo drone steer?

 It’s easy to see how changing the relative speeds of the propellers could get the robot to yaw, but pitch and roll were a mystery to me.
 Back at CES, Cleo wouldn’t tell me how it was done, but assured me that their drone was fully controllable.
 My best guess at the time was that there was some sort of system of movable weights inside the drone, sliding around to unbalance it in the direction you wanted it to go.

 Now Cleo Robotics has just released a new video of an operational prototype of the Cleo drone, and Cleo’s founder and CEO, Omar Eleryan, was kind enough to provide us with (a few) more details about how it works.